theOehrly/Fast-F1/docs/contributing/contributing.rst

   or your editor may provide integration with it.
 The above command will not flag lines that are too long!

-  Flake8 will also be run before each commit if you have the pre-commit hooks installed (see :ref:`install_pre_commit`).
-Contrary to the manual invocation of flake8, this will also flag lines which are too long!
+  Ruff will also be run before each commit if you have the pre-commit hooks installed (see :ref:`install_pre_commit`).

   .. _PEP8: https://www.python.org/dev/peps/pep-0008/
   .. _ruff: https://docs.astral.sh/ruff/